 Photodynamic therapy uses light energy technology to destroy damaged skin cells.
-Texas Dermatology offers photodynamic therapy (PDT) for residents of San Antonio, Kenedy, New Braunfels, and other areas of Texas.
+Texas Dermatology offers photodynamic therapy (PDT) for residents of San Antonio, Boerne, New Braunfels, Kenedy, and surrounding areas of Texas.

 What is Photodynamic Therapy (PDT)?

 Also known as photorejuvenation, photodynamic therapy (PDT) is a technique that destroys damaged or cancerous skin cells.
 Our dermatologists most often recommend PDT for actinic keratosis and other superficial types of cancer that develop on the surface of the skin.
 The procedure works by introducing a medication into the skin and applying a special type of light energy to activate the medication.

 How Much Does Photodynamic Therapy (PDT) Cost?